Death of the “Father-in-Law of Europe”

 - Thyra, Duchess of Cumberland’s six children: Princess Marie Louise of Baden (1879-1948), Prince George William (1880-1912), Alexandra, Grand Duchess of Mecklenburg-Schwerin (1882-1963), Princess Olga (1884-1958), Prince Christian (1885-1901), Prince Ernst Augustus (1887-1953).

 - Prince Valdemar’s five children: Prince Aage (1887-1940), Prince Axel (1884-1964), Prince Erik (1890-1950), Prince Viggo (1893-1970) and Princess Margaret of Bourbon-Parma (1895-1992).

 Descendants of King Christian IX and Queen Louise today are found in the Royal Families of Denmark, Norway, Great Britain, Belgium, Luxembourg, Greece, Romania, Spain, Russia, Hanover, Mecklenburg-Schwerin, Baden and Schaumburg-Lippe.
 A 2004 documentary produced in Denmark, A Royal Family, documents the life of Christian IX and his descendants; and includes interviews with various reigning and non-reigning royals who have descended from the “father-in-law of Europe” and his Queen.

-Click here to read about Christian IX at The Royal Forums.Filed under Danish Royals, Historical Royals
+Click here to read about Christian IX at The Royal Forums.Filed under Denmark, Historical Royals